Article I: Name

 1. Ensure that meetings’ proceedings are duly documented and confirm their accuracy;

-2. Ensure that proper notice is given for meetings in according to these bylaws provisions.
+2. Ensure that proper notice is given for meetings in accordance with the bylaws.

 Section 1.
 Elected Positions

-Elected positions in the Association shall be Chair, Chair-elect, Secretary, Treasurer, seven Board members-at-large, and four members of the Nominating Committee.
-All elected individuals must be from institutions whose annual dues are paid.
+Elected positions in the Association shall be Chair, Chairelect, Secretary, Treasurer, nine Board Members-atLarge, and five members of the Nominating Committee.
+All elected individuals (except practice representatives) must be from institutions whose annual dues are paid.

 Section 2.
 Method of Election